kalpeshdusane/Seam-Carving-B.E.-Project/README.md

 The minimum cost table will be created row by row, with each thread computing the minimum cost for one pixel in the row.*

 Since each row of the minimum cost table depends on the above row, the threads will be synchronized after each row.
-The simplicity of this synchronization is a significant advantage of using the GPU.
+The simplicity of this synchronization is a significant advantage of using the **GPU**.

 ### 3. Performing a Reduction operation on Kernel